 Similar confidence abounds in the intellectual property world; large law firms already have plans to handle what they believe will be a sudden influx of clients from smaller specialist patent law firms because, with a single patent stretching across Europe, it will be that much more important to make sure you get issued one, and defend it.

 And yet.
 And yet.
-The reality is that Stjena’s complaint isn’t frivolous, or wrong-headed.
+The reality is that the complaint, filed by lawyer Ingve Stjerna, isn’t frivolous, or wrong-headed.
 In fact, there’s a very good chance that he is absolutely correct.
 And if the German court does ultimately reject his case it may have to go to some trouble to explain its way around his legal arguments for the UPC’s unconstitutionality.

 Confidence that the case will ultimately be dismissed appears to stem from the fact that so many people are in support of a single European patent.
 There is a sense that the courts are bound to figure out a way to approve it, regardless of, well, the law.
 And, since it is the German Constitutional Court, what it says, goes.
 There is no other body above it.